 Determining when you’ll move and how you’ll do it lead to packing for the big day.
-No one lists packing as their favourite hobby, but if you take the time to plan your strategy, it will make the unpacking process at the other end easier.
+No one lists packing as their favorite hobby, but if you take the time to plan your strategy, it will make the unpacking process at the other end easier.

 - Choose between hiring a mover and moving yourself.
 Weigh the pros and cons.
 Hiring a mover may be more expensive, but they are trained, insured and efficient.
 If this is the alternative you choose, ask friends for recommendations and get estimates to find a mover who offers good service, as well as good value.
 If you decide on the do-it-yourself model, compare truck rental prices and mileage charges.
 Certain days of the week may make discounts available for either method, so check.

 - Arm yourself with packing supplies.
-You’ll need boxes, markers, scissors and good, strong packing tape.
-Buying boxes from supply stores can be expensive, so check with local retailer to see if they have boxes available and on which days.
+You’ll need boxes, markers, scissors, and good, strong packing tape.
+Buying boxes from supply stores can be expensive, so check with a local retailer to see if they have boxes available and on which days.
 Liquor stores are often a good source, as are furniture stores.

 - Separate the wheat from the chaff.
 Moving offers a perfect opportunity to go through your belongings and rid yourself of items that you no longer want or need.
 Charities are always seeking donated items.